 - Sea salt and pepper to taste

-- Combine the bulgur wheat (once cooled) with the rest of the salad ingredients, season to taste, pour over the dressing and serve.
+Combine the bulgur wheat (once cooled) with the rest of the salad ingredients, season to taste, pour over the dressing and refrigerate overnight (for best results).

 Preparation time includes the time needed to rehydrate the bulgur wheat

 Pin Brussel Sprouts Tuna Salad with Bulgur Wheat!

 Check out my collection of easy, healthy and delicious salad recipes!

 KEEP IN TOUCH!